hailo-ai/hailo_model_zoo/training/nanodet/README.rst

       python tools/train.py ./config/legacy_v0.x_configs/RepVGG/nanodet-RepVGG-A0_416.yml

-   | In case you want to use the pretrained nanodet-RepVGG-A0_416.ckpt, which was predownloaded into your docker modify your configurationf file:
+   | In case you want to use the pretrained nanodet-RepVGG-A0_416.ckpt, which was predownloaded into your docker modify your configuration file:

    .. code-block::